lukarh/Discord-Bot/README.md

 1.0.0 - Initial Release of NBA Discord Bot.
 Bot can be ran locally when the user is online with their computer.

 1.0.1 - Simplified / Reorganized code in utils.

+## Available Local Scripts

+In the project directory, you can run:

+### `node src/index.js`

+Runs the bot/file locally, but does not restart the bot automatically when any saved file changes are made in the directory

+### `nodemon`

+Runs the bot locally and restarts the bot automatically when any saved file changes are made in the directory.
+This works because package.json has already defined "main": src/index.js

 ## Not Included
 - .env